zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 ## 7. Evidently doesn't get in the way

 We've all encountered opinionated tools that take up mental and physical space.
 Evidently is not that.
 It's a lightweight approach to solving a non-lightweight problem.
-From the internal API interfaces to the way they've split the functionality cleanly in two, it's refreshing to use a tool that doesn't try to do everything, but rather to do a few things really well.
+It's refreshing to use a tool that doesn't try to do everything, but rather to do a few things really well.

 ## 8. Evidently is open-source